cmap/cmapR/README.md

 # cmapR (CMap R code)

+## NOTICE - In submission to Bioconductor

+We're in the process of submitting to Bioconductor and have changed the some of the function naming conventions to comply with their standards.
+Function names that used to contain `.` have been replaced with `_`.
+Hence, `parse.gctx` is now `parse_gctx` and so on.
+Please try that and see if it works.
+There is additional info and examples in the vignettes/tutorial.Rmd.

 Parsing and utility functions for analyzing CMap data.
-For documentation, please visit [this project's ReadTheDocs page](https://clue.io/cmapR/index.html).
-There is also a tutorial available [here](https://github.com/cmap/cmapR/blob/master/cmapR_tutorial.ipynb).
 To learn more about the CMap project at the Broad Institute, please visit [clue.io](https://clue.io).

 ### Install instructions